I am a design engineer and a musician. I have a special interest in inclusive design, learning by making and sound art.

 Touchy Spacey Data Thingy is a device for the sonification of data.
 Designed to provide a visceral interaction to compare data sets, it then presents them as an intuitive graphic interface and a musical instrument.
 While the instrument could be used to sonify any data, for this project we have specifically worked with satellite data from the ESA and SNSA API to provide a deeper understanding of the relationship between the 3 cities we are from across the seasons, and also to compare two different environments.
 Data is presented on laser-cut images that abstract the data, presenting as a cross between a piece of art and a cartridge for a games console.

-This project was a collaboration between Gawain Hewitt, Sabina Barcucci, Johnnie Hård, Luis Zayas and Malin Arvidsson.
+This project was a collaboration between Gawain Hewitt, Sabina Barcucci, Johnnie Hård, Eevee Zayas and Malin Arvidsson.
 It was completed in 24h for the MTF Stockholm 2018 Hack Camp + Creative Media Labs at KTH.

 Winner of the Spaced-out Music challenge, sponsored by the Swedish National Space Agency and the European Space Agency, at Music Tech Fest Stockholm 2018.Watch video